openwallet-foundation/tac/docs/governance/project-lifecycle.md

 * Demonstrate a substantial ongoing flow of commits and merged contributions.
 * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan and roadmap.
 * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgment over the level of activity that is adequate to meet these criteria.
+* Demonstrates how this project differs from existing projects in the Growth and Impact stages.
 * Receive a two-thirds supermajority vote of the TAC to move to Growth Stage.

 ### Impact Stage